Skip to main content

 Course Monitor

-As a course monitor, you’re the friendly face that reassures runners they’re headed the right way, helps prevent any accidental shortcuts, and calls for medical support if someone needs a hand.
-You get to see every runner from the first to the last, and they’ll appreciate your energy every step of the way.
+You’re also the friendly face who helps prevent accidental shortcuts and calls for medical support if someone needs help.
+You’ll see every runner from the first to the last, and they’ll appreciate you every step of the way.

 Please take a few minutes to review the maps below.
 We can reduce driver frustration by assisting them with alternate routes or explaining how long their delay will be.
 Do not confront an angry driver.
 We have a permit to close the roads, and you will help place equipment and signage, but only the police can enforce those closures.